auth0/Auth0.swift/README.md

 Swift toolkit that lets you communicate efficiently with many of the [Auth0 API](https://auth0.com/docs/api/info) functions and enables you to seamlessly integrate the Auth0 login.

 ## Important Notices
-- [The latest majors of Quick and Nimble](https://github.com/auth0/Auth0.swift/pull/421) require that developers using Carthage **must** use Xcode 11.4+ only, starting from Auth0.swift [1.29.0](https://github.com/auth0/Auth0.swift/releases/tag/1.29.0).
 - [Behaviour changes in iOS 13](https://github.com/auth0/Auth0.swift/pull/297) related to Web Authentication require that developers using Xcode 11 with this library **must** compile using Swift 5.x.
 This *should* be the default setting applied when updating, unless it has been manually set.
 However, we recommend checking that this value is set correctly.

 ## Table of Contents